UNICEF says 2016 was worst year yet for Syria's children

-At least 652 children were killed in Syria in 2016, making it the worst year yet for the country's rising generation, the United Nations' child relief agency said Monday.
+In Syria, last year was the worst yet for the country's rising generation, with at least 652 children killed in 2016, the United Nations' child relief agency said Monday.

 UNICEF said at least 255 children were killed in or near schools last year and 1.7 million youngsters are out of school.
 One of every three schools in Syria is unusable, some because armed groups occupy them.
 An additional 2.3 million Syrian children are refugees elsewhere in the Middle East.

-The figures come in a UNICEF report released two days before the sixth anniversary of the popular uprising that escalated into civil war.
+The figures came in a UNICEF report released ahead of the sixth anniversary later this week of the 2011 popular uprising against President Bashar Assad's rule.
+The uprising, which was part of the Arab Spring movements across the Mideast, quickly escalated into full-blown civil war.

-The report warns that coping mechanisms and medical care are eroding quickly in Syria, driving children into child labor, early marriage and combat.
-Dozens are dying from preventable diseases.
+The UNICEF report warns that for Syria's young generation, coping mechanisms and medical care are eroding quickly, driving children into child labor, early marriage and combat.
+Dozens of children are also dying from preventable diseases.

 A report released a week ago by the international charity Save the Children said Syrian youngsters are showing signs of "toxic stress" that can lead to lifelong health problems, struggles with addiction and mental disorders lasting into adulthood.

-The use of child soldiers is on the rise in Syria, UNICEF said.
-At least 851 children were recruited by armed factions last year, more than twice compared to the year before.
+The use of child soldiers is on the rise in Syria, UNICEF also said.
+At least 851 children were recruited by armed factions last year — more than twice compared to the year before.

 Comments